Ultralong-distance quantum correlations in three-terminal Josephson junctions: Details on the methods

 where $\otimes$ denotes convolution over the time variables and summation over the specific tight-binding sites at both ends of the tunneling amplitude $\hat{J}$ connecting the dots to the superconductors.

-Assuming now voltage biasing on the quartet line according to Eq.~(\ref{eq:quartet-line}), the superconducting phases $\varphi_a(t)$, $\varphi_b(t)$ and $\varphi_c(t)$ of $S_a$, $S_b$ and $S_c$ evolve according to Eqs.~(\ref{eq:phi-t1})-(\ref{eq:phi-t2}).
+Assuming now voltage biasing on the quartet line according to Eq.~(\ref{eq:quartet-line}), the superconducting phases $\varphi_a(t)$, $\varphi_b(t)$ and $\varphi_c(t)$ of $S_a$, $S_b$ and $S_c$ evolve according to the Josephson relations mentioned in the Introduction.
 The overall quantum dynamics being time-periodic, the Fourier-transformed Nambu Green's functions acquire the integer labels $n,m$ regarding the harmonics $(2neV/\hbar,2meV/\hbar)$ of the frequency $2eV/\hbar$ associated to the voltage $V$.

 The fully dressed Keldysh Green's function $\hat{G}^{+,-}$ is given by \cite{Caroli,Cuevas}